neilbrown/edlib/DOC/Developer/06-rendering.md

 of the line is reached.
 A less-than size can be included in the text by doubling it "<<".

-Some attribute are understood by renderline, others are passed to the display to affect drawing of the text.
+Some attributes are understood by renderline, others are passed to the display to affect drawing of the text.
 Attributes understood by "renderline" are: